 Ignorant about the horrific quality the localized UI is in, orders come from upper management to the localization group to adopt the localized UI and proceed with the localization of the help and manuals.
 When the localization group sees the horrors in the “localized” UI, it objects to the quality.
 But they are sneered at stating that the UI is fine and that the product is already selling as is.
 “Just do what you’re told and localize the manuals!”

 Failed Localization Attempt

 The localization team takes the marching orders in stride and proceeds to localize the help and manuals making it consistent to the appalling terminology used in the UI, trying hard to work it out.
 But the further they proceed into their work, the more obvious it becomes that none of it will hold once complete.
 The only recourse is to completely redo the UI and then thoroughly edit the translations that have taken place.

-Aghast at the costs and delays involved in correcting, not just the UI, but also the voluminous help and manuals, management points the finger and its localization team.
+Aghast at the costs and delays involved in correcting, not just the UI, but also the voluminous help and manuals, management points the finger and its recently engaged localization team!

 User Interface Localization

 You see, you cannot build a software product on inaccurate user interface localization.
 UI elements, such as menu items, tool tips, dialog boxes and error messages are referenced throughout the entire help and manuals.
 They have to be accurate and consistent for the product to be useful to its users and for the help to have a chance to do what it is supposed to do—help!
 The UI is the foundation of the product.
 Building a localized product on a crooked foundation will lead to the collapse of the entire product.
 If for a miraculous reason it does not collapse, it will remain forever as vacant as the leaning Pisa Tower!